Readers’ memories of the Fort Worth Convention Center Arena

 Since its opening in 1968, the arena has grown to become Fort Worth’s premier event venue.
 That is, until Dickies Arena took center stage in 2019.

-Over the years, the arena has welcomed some pretty big events — even names.
+Over the years, the arena has welcomed some pretty big events — and even bigger names.
 Elvis, The Rolling Stones, and Led Zeppelin are just some of the legends that have taken the stage.
 But just because the arena will be bulldozed, doesn’t mean our memories have to be.

 More from FTWtoday